What is an adoption home study?

 A home study also requires at least two face-to-face meetings with your social worker, one of one of which needs to be in your home.

 Prospective adoptive parents often wonder what the social worker looks for during the home visit.
 Our social workers hope to find people and families that are engaging and candid; people and families that truly have an open heart for adoption.
 Our social workers look for a safe, orderly, happy, and stable home.

 Our social workers will assess the home for basic safety measures such as smoke detectors, carbon monoxide detectors and a fire extinguisher, as well as any potential hazards or safety concerns for children.
 The social worker will also gauge whether the home has adequate space for the adopted child(ren).

 The social worker will aim to observe how you make your family work and how adding another member to the family will affect the current family dynamic.
 Our personable and compassionate social workers understand that the home study process may feel invasive and daunting; they aim to create a relaxed setting during the visits to encourage discussion.
 They truly want to help guide families and welcome questions that families may have.

 Please know that your social worker is not going to be examining your house expecting perfection.
-As adoption professionals and often parents themselves, they know families are busy.
-While you should absolutely prepare for your home study, your social worker will likely ignore dust bunnies in favor of making sure your space is family-friendly and a great place for a child to grow up happy and healthy.
+As adoption professionals and often parents themselves, they realize families are busy.
+While you should absolutely prepare for your home study, your social worker will ignore a bit of dust in favor of making sure your space is family-friendly and a great place for a child to grow up happy and healthy.